upgini/upgini/README.md

 <!-- [![Gitter Сommunity](https://img.shields.io/badge/gitter-@upgini-teal.svg?logo=gitter)](https://gitter.im/upgini/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) -->
 ## ❔ Overview

 **Upgini** is a simple feature search & enrichment library in Python.
-With Upgini, you spend less time for external data search and feature engineering, which will be done for you automatically.
+With Upgini, you spend less time on external data search and feature engineering, which will be done for you automatically.
 Just use your labeled dataset to initiate search through thousands of features and data sources, including public datasets and scraped data shared by Data science community.
 Only the relevant features that improve prediction power of your ML model are returned.
 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient search tools for external data blocks massive adoption of external features in ML pipelines.
 We want radically simplify features search and delivery to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.
 **Mission:** Democratize access to data sources for data science community

 ## 🚀 Awesome features
 ⭐️ Automatically find only relevant features that *give accuracy improvement for ML model*.
-Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement for real ML cases
+Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement for real-world ML case
 ⭐️ Calculate *accuracy metrics and uplifts* if you'll enrich your existing ML model with external features
 ⭐️ Check the stability of accuracy gain from external data on out-of-time intervals and verification datasets.
 Mitigate risks of unstable external data dependencies in ML pipeline
-⭐️ Curated and updated data sources, including public datasets and community shared data
+⭐️ Curated and updated data sources, including public datasets and community-shared data
 ⭐️ Easy to use - single request to enrich training dataset with *all of the keys at once*:
 - ☑️ [date/datetime](#-search-key-types-we-support-more-to-come)
 - ☑️ [postal/ZIP code](#-search-key-types-we-support-more-to-come)